Skullcandy Grind Fuel: Review

 Skullcandy Grind Fuel

 You can accept or turn down a call by saying “accept” or “reject.”
-The voice control on Skullcandy headphones can turn on Siri or Google Assistant, giving you access to all of your phone’s features, like the ability to send texts, make calls, set timers, and more.
+The voice control on Skullcandy headphones can turn on Siri or Google Assistant, giving you access to your phone’s features, like the ability to send texts, make calls, set timers, and more.

 Strong Cell